hemae/rickandmorty/README.md

 npm run client:install
 ```

-to install client dependences (create-react-app and other).
+to install client dependences (React App and other).

 So, after this it is already available for you to run script `npm run client` to run React Application in the development mode.
 Then you can open the development server [http://localhost:3000](http://localhost:3000)